Condition expressions¶

 Tip

-WITH expressions (license-with-exception) are matched as a single unit.
+WITH expressions (license-with-exception) match as a single unit.

 The allowed set must contain the full compound entry, not the license and exception separately: